-Eric Pickhartz is the Managing Editor at Wide Open Spaces, bringing a mix of outdoors enthusiasm and a journalism background to the site's content on a daily basis.
+Eric Pickhartz is the Editor in Chief of Wide Open Spaces, bringing a mix of a love of the outdoors and a journalism background to the site's content on a daily basis.
 His fishing experience began at a young age on Minnesota lakes, both frozen and thawed, and he has since used seasonal hunts and fishing trips as an excuse to become a better writer and editor.
-He lives in Austin, Texas with his wife, son and Chocolate Lab.
+He lives in Austin, Texas with his wife, two sons, and Chocolate Lab.

 Craig Raleigh grew up hunting and fishing in New York State and Ontario, Canada.
 He has fished from the Merritt Dam in Cherry County, Nebraska to the Cumberland River in Nashville, Tennessee.
 His lifelong interest in everything outdoors garnered in him a deep respect and love for all things in nature.
 With a conservationist heart instilled in him by his father and grandfather, he lives for the chance to get outside and discover.
 He is a writer and author of two self-published books and has a keen photographic eye.
 He can sit in a tree from dawn to dusk, walk upstream for big Steelhead, hike the Niagara Gorge, or bike the St. Lawrence Seaway trail and tell you every detail.

 John McAdams is a proficient blogger, long time hunter, experienced shooter, and veteran of combat tours with the US Army in Iraq & Afghanistan.
 In addition to his work for Wide Open Spaces, John also started The Big Game Hunting Blog and Big Game Hunting Adventures in order to share his hunting experiences with others and to help them fulfill their hunting dreams.
 Be sure to subscribe to his show: the Big Game Hunting Podcast.